Sky-Watcher Evostar 100ED DS-Pro Review

 The Sky-Watcher 100ED DS-Pro comes with a hard case and accessories.

-One area where the ED Pro version wins decisively over both the Equinox version and its bigger 120 ED sibling is accessories.
+One area where the ED DS Pro wins decisively over the Equinox version is accessories.
 Currently, SW will sell you a bundle containing:

 · Vixen-pattern plate